Gravitational Collapse: Generalizing Oppenheimer-Snyder and a Conjecture on Horizon Formation Time: The dynamics of black hole creation

 \subsubsection{$k = 0$ Case}

 In this case, we assume the star begins collapsing at $\tau = 0$ from an arbitrary initial radius $R = R_0$ with a non-zero initial velocity.
+The initial zero velocity is only possible at an infinite radius from the star, however, starting the collapse from such a radius would be unphysical.
+Therefore, the collapse must begin from a finite radius with a non-zero initial velocity.
+Moreover, the collapse velocity never actually reaches zero at any point during the collapse process.
+Otherwise, according to the Israel matching conditions (\ref{kcom}), the interior FRW cannot correspond to the flat $k=0$ case.
 The evolution of the star's surface radius $R$ is governed by eq. (\ref{req}), where the Hubble parameter $H$ is negative.
 This gives

 Inside the star, radial null geodesics are given by $dr/d\tau = -1 + rH$ and $dr/d\tau = 1 + rH$, as derived from eq. (\ref{frw}).
-Since $H < 0$, the first equation corresponds to ingoing null geodesics, while the second represents both ingoing and outgoing null geodesics depending on whether $r > -1/H$ or $r < -1/H$, respectively.
-This implies the presence of trapped surfaces with radii smaller than $-1/H$, and the interior apparent horizon is given by
+Since $H < 0$, the first equation corresponds to ingoing null geodesics \cite{n1,n2,n3}, while the second represents both ingoing and outgoing null geodesics depending on whether $r > -1/H$ or $r < -1/H$, respectively.
+This implies the presence of trapped surfaces with radii smaller than $-1/H$, and so the interior apparent horizon is given by